SEND Resources for professionals

 For the latest training opportunities, have a look at the green drop down box entitled 'SEND Training'.

-They are produced in partnership with the Inclusion Services of Peterborough City Council, the Peterborough SENCO Network, the Specialist Hub Network and Family Voice Peterborough.
+It is produced in partnership with the Inclusion Services of Peterborough City Council, the Peterborough SENCO Network, the Specialist Hub Network and Family Voice Peterborough.

 You can view our newsletters below.